Aquaeronix/aquaeronix-rpcd/README.md

 In my case, there is `/dev/usb/hiddev[0-2]` which all match the udev rule provided above.
 The correct one for me is `/dev/usb/hiddev0`, but I don't know whether it is always the first one.
 Just try as stated under USAGE - if you choose the wrong one there will simply be no output at all.

-USAGE: rpcd
+USAGE: aerocli-rpcd
 ----------------
-Aquaeronix-rpcd, as stated above, is a JSON RPC server that allows for easy data polling in third party applications, possibly over a network connection.
+Aquaeronix-aerocli-rpcd, as stated above, is a JSON RPC server that allows for easy data polling in third party applications, possibly over a network connection.

-To start it, simply call the binary (`./bin/rpcd` from project root).
+To start it, simply call the binary (`./bin/aerocli-rpcd` from project root).

-To change the TCP port `aq5rpcd` listens on (default: 9090), use the `-p` parameter.
+To change the TCP port `aerocli-rpcd` listens on (default: 9090), use the `-p` parameter.

 BUGS / CONTACT